DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Indicative Syllabus: Practical

-Electricity – its sources, conductors and measuring devices; Basic electronic components: resistors, LEDs, potentiometers, transistors, switches, relays, breadboard; Standard electronics tools and their safe usage; Using the transistor as a switch; Reading and drawing circuit diagrams; The safe and correct use of the soldering iron; Building circuits on a perforated or printed circuit board; Measuring electrical signals with an oscilloscope;
+Electricity – its sources, conductors and measuring devices; Basic electronic components: resistors, LEDs, potentiometers, transistors, switches, relays, breadboard; Standard electronics tools and their safe usage; Using the transistor as a switch; Reading and drawing circuit diagrams; The nuances of measuring electrical signals.

 Fundamentals of electricity and electric circuits.
 Units, standards and notation for electrical quantities.
 Electric charge, static electricity, First law of electrostatics.
 Coulomb’s law and force between electric charges.
 Electric fields.
 Work and energy in an electric context.
 Resistance and resistors, Ohm’s Law, Non-Ohmic components, Resistivity and conductivity.
 Kirchoff’s Laws, current and potential divider circuits, resistors in series and parallel.
 Power consumption, dissipation and delivery / supply.
 Node voltage analysis, mesh analysis.
 Diodes: forward/reverse bias, I-V characteristic.